AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 1. Tap the ellipsis next to the environment in the __Environments__ section, and select __Developer Console__
 1. Tap in the __Integrations__ tab
 1. Tap __Get Service Credentials__ button
-1. The Service Credentials will be initialized and displayed as JSON
+1. The Service Credentials are initialized and displayed as JSON

 ![AEM Developer Console - Integrations - Get Service Credentials](./assets/service-credentials/developer-console.png)